 Always with a ball at his feet.

-That’s the image Ms Paterakis has of her son as she explains to Neos Kosmos how the young boy was able to get a contract offer from Spanish club Villareal CF.
+That’s the image Ms Paterakis has of her son as she explains to Neos Kosmos how the young boy was able to get an opportunity to train at the Spanish club Villareal CF.

 George Paterakis took his first football steps at Bentleigh Greens, however for the past three years, he has been training with European clubs during the off-season to build up his skills.